This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Before using lime, if there is any dead grass or debris along the path, remove it.
 It would help if you had the lime to get right to the source of the moisture, not remain at the surface.

-Also, always use gloves when dealing with lime, as it can cause serious burns.
+Also, always use gloves when dealing with lime, which can cause serious burns.

 Incorporate Sand